 Follow us on Social Media – Click to the icons to link to our Facebook and Instagram pages!

 PJ Pals is a series of bedtime storytime videos.
 Our first video of three will launch August 25, 2020.
 We will post one a week over three weeks.
 You can view the videos on our Facebook page or visit our Youtube channel or right here on our web page.

 These storytimes are created with bedtime in mind so the stories and songs are on the quieter side.
 Come end your busy day with us.
 Join us for gentle stories and songs, selected to help your little one settle down for the night.

 Fall Mother Goose on the Loose Videos!
 Fall 2020 Sessions

 Mother Goose on the Loose are storytimes especially created for children age 3 and younger so there are lots of rhymes and songs.

 For parents who are looking for a listed of antiracism and Black Lives Matter related topics, the Children’s Department has curated a list of suggested books to consider.

 COVID 19 Resources for Families

 Do you miss Storytime as much as the Children’s staff does?

 Check out our Facebook page – Pollard Memorial Library Youth Services – for postings directly from our own Youth Services Staff – videos, photos, and more!
-Make sure to check that Facebook page often to see what our bunny rabbit friend is up to.
-We will be posting his activities a few times a week.
+We are also offering some limited activities so check our Facebook page and the library’s online calendar of events.

 And we’ve got a brand new YouTube channel!
 Click here to see it.